 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-In-store and mobile: How union of old and new habits is holiday loyalty season giftBy a MCD columnist
+In-store and mobile: How union of old and new habits is holiday loyalty season giftBy

 Something interesting is happening as we enter the holiday season’s second half: the merging of online and offline worlds back into the bricks-and-mortar experience.

 Although we have seen how smartphones and tablets have extended shopping‘s reach, this year retailers have innovated by excavating — that is excavating old shopping habits using new tools, driving loyalty along the way.

 The reason is simple.
 Over the last year, retailers and loyalty marketers have worked hard wedding mobile to the in-store experience – one that includes mobile price comparisons, in-store mobile shopping and customers’ reliance on social media to inform purchasing decisions.

 While smart mobile devices and applications bring some of that enjoyment out of store, something is missing.